grpc/proposal/L73-java-binderchannel.md

 inclusion of Android Parcelable objects in Metadata, to allow Parcelables when necessary, while discouraging Parcelables as a general message format.

-In addition we propose the creation of an "on-device" gRPC server concept, which is simultaneously a "binder" server and an in-process server, with a NameResolver to choose the most efficient transport mechanism for a given client context.

-In both cases, we're unable to support channel creation via [ManagedChannelBuilder] since a [bound service] connection requires an Android [Context] object to bind _from_.
+We're unable to support channel creation via [ManagedChannelBuilder] since a [bound service] connection requires an Android [Context] object to bind _from_.